andile-innovation/kubernite/README.md

 # [1.] specify work space structure
 # results in the following:
-# ├── projects
+# ├── repositories
 #       └── foo <-- drone clones repository here, this is default working directory
 workspace:
-  base: /projects
+  base: /repositories
   path: foo

-# [2.] volume to share files between steps
+# [2.] volume to share files between steps, this will be used to share the infrastructure
+# files between steps that is outside of the persisted /repositories/foo volume
 volumes:
-  - name: shared_volume
+  - name: infrastructure_volume
     temp: {}

 steps: